 Projects

-dizzy’s – 20 years where the music matters most - 2020
+dizzy’s – 24 years where the music matters most - 2020

-I’ve moved past my 20th year of curating dizzy’s events.
+I’ve moved into my 24th year of curating dizzy’s events.
 The first performance was way back in April of 2000, in that beloved dusty old 1911 warehouse situated right on the edge of the then desolate, homeless-filled East Village neighborhood.
 The area has since become commercialized and gentrified when they plopped Petco Park across the street.
 But we sure did have some good times there, back in the day.

 Dizzy’s started with a longing to establish a space where musical artists could share what was in their souls.
 I knew from the beginning that it would be a huge commitment, and although I’ve taken it day by day, even I am surprised that dizzy’s is approaching 3000 shows totaling over 7000 hours of creative bliss.
 And I was present for each and every minute . . . and then some.